Howardena Pindell: Career

-In 1967, Pindell began working in the Arts Education Department at the Museum of Modern Art (MoMA) in New York City, later moving on to a curatorial position in the Department of Prints and Illustrated Books.
-She would continue to work at MoMA for the next 12 years (until 1979) in a variety of capacities, including exhibit assistant, curatorial assistant, and associate curator.
+In 1967, Pindell began working in the Arts Education Department at the Museum of Modern Art (MoMA) in New York City.
+In 1969, Pindell gained recognition for her participation in the exhibition American Drawing Biennial XXIII at the Norfolk Museum of Arts and Sciences, and by 1972, had her first major exhibition at Spelman College in Atlanta.
+By 1977, she assumed a curatorial position in the Department of Prints and Illustrated Books at MoMA.
+As MoMA's associate curator, Pindell would spend nights creating her own pieces, drawing inspiration from many of the exhibits hosted at the museum (especially Akan batakari tunics of the museum's African Textiles and Decorative Arts exhibit).
+She concluded her professional experience with the MoMA, by 1979.

 In 1972, Pindell co-founded the A.I.R.
 Gallery, which was the first artist-directed gallery for women artists in the United States.
 There were twenty artist cofounders, including Nancy Spero, Agnes Denes, Barbara Zucker, Dotty Attie, Judith Bernstein, Harmony Hammond, Maude Boltz, Louise Kramer, and others.
+Pindell was the only Black woman co-founder.
 At the first meeting, held on March 17, 1972, Pindell suggested naming the gallery the "Eyre Gallery" after the novel Jane Eyre by Charlotte Brontë.
-The artists decided to name the gallery "A.I.R.
-Gallery" instead, which stands for "Artists in Residence."
-The gallery allowed women artists to curate their own exhibitions, allowing them the freedom to take risks with their work in ways that commercial galleries would not.
+The artists ultimately chose the name "A.I.R.
+Gallery", the initials standing for "Artists in Residence".
+The gallery allowed women artists to curate their own exhibitions, giving them the choice to take risks with their work, which contrasted with the practices of commercial galleries.
+However, when Pindell raised issues of racial exclusion in A.I.R. meetings, she found her colleagues indifferent at best, hostile at worst.
+Her experiences with A.I.R. were a major influence on her video work Free, White, and 21.
+She left the A.I.R.
+Gallery in 1975.

-In the mid-1970s, she began traveling abroad as a guest speaker and lecturer.
-Her seminars included "Current American and Black American Art: A Historical Survey" at the Madras College of Arts and Crafts in India, 1975, and "Black Artists, U.S.A." at the Academy of Art in Oslo, Norway, 1976.
+In the mid-1970s, she traveled abroad as a guest speaker and lecturer.
+Her seminars included "Current American and Black American Art: A Historical Survey" at the Madras College of Arts and Crafts in India, in 1975, and "Black Artists, U.S.A." at the Academy of Art in Oslo, Norway, in 1976.

-By 1977, she was associate curator of MoMA's department of Prints and Illustrated Books.
-She continued to spend her nights creating her own pieces, drawing inspiration from many of the exhibits hosted by MoMA, especially the museum's collection of Akan batakari tunics in the exhibit African Textiles and Decorative Arts.
-While working at MoMA, Pindell created a statistical report spanning 7 years where she surveyed art institutions and galleries in New York state that were featuring representation by Black, Asian, Hispanic, and Native American artists and designers.
-Her statistical findings were published in March 1989 issue of ARTnews, and found that 54 out of 64 of the surveyed art institutions and galleries (in New York state) represented 90% or greater white artists.
+Pindell is currently a professor of art at Stony Brook University, where she has taught since 1979.
+In the 1980s, Pindell was the victim of a hate crime at Stony Brook, where she found her office door covered in black paint.
+Upon filing a complaint, she reported that no action was taken by the University.
+She was also visiting professor in the Art department of Yale University, from 1995 to 1999.

-Currently, Pindell is a professor of art at Stony Brook University, where she has taught since 1979.
-She was a visiting professor in the art department at Yale University from 1995–1999.
+In 2010, Pindell was interviewed for the film !Women Art Revolution (2010).

-She was interviewed for the film !Women Art Revolution (2010).
+In 2024, White Cube sold Pindell's "Untitled, 1975" for $1.75 million at Art Basel Paris.
+From November 20, 2024, to January 8, 2025, White Cube Hong Kong will host a one-person show of Pindell's new paintings.